 Famous baptisms, mariages and burials

-Eglise Saint-Sulpice has long been the church where famous locals were baptised (like the writer Marquis de Sade), married (like Victor Hugo), or buried like the granddaughters of Sun King Louis XIV.
+Notable names are the writer Marquis de Sade who was baptised here, Victor Hugo who was married here, or the granddaughters of Sun King Louis XIV who were buried.
 In addition, one of France’s top female writers Madame La Fayette is also buried here.

 The church also has a statue of Pope John Paul II who visited here in 1980.
 Due to the fire in 2019 at Notre Dame Cathedral, the national funeral for French President Jacques Chirac was held here at the Church of Saint-Sulpice.